Posted on 10/7/2019 in Web Development

 Keep Your Website Up to Date

 The absolute simplest and best thing an admin can do to secure their WordPress site is to keep the site up to date.
 This includes the WordPress core, the theme, and the plugins.
 This is easily the most important step you can take, and one that should be done as often as possible.
 As an example, WordPress version 4.7.1 contained multiple security vulnerabilities related to the REST API.
 Hundreds of thousands of sites were hacked and defaced.
-However, weeks before those vulnerabilities were exposed, the WordPress team had released 4.7.3, that addressed all of those security deficiencies.
+However, weeks before those vulnerabilities were exposed, the WordPress team had released 4.7.3, which addressed all of those security deficiencies.
 Don't be afraid to update your site to the latest point release (5.2.2 → 5.2.3, for example), as these won't affect any core functionality, but will address security concerns.

 Don’t Forget WordPress Plugins

 Plugins are fantastic ways to add functionality to your site, but they are just more software that you will need to keep up to date.
 The admin interface will let you know if a plugin has a newer version available, and will also link to the release notes for the new version, making staying on top of this a relatively simple task.
-Even more preferred is to set up a script on your server to take advantage of the WordPress CLI (Command Line Interface).
+Even more, preferred is to set up a script on your server to take advantage of the WordPress CLI (Command Line Interface).
 One can fairly easily be set to run once a day, and keep both your site’s WordPress Core, as well as all plugins, up to date.
 The notes for the plugin will also state which is the most recent WP core version that it has been tested with.
-Also make sure to get your plugins from reputable sources.
+Also, make sure to get your plugins from reputable sources.
 Generally speaking, stick to the plugin market within the CMS.
 These are vetted by the WordPress team, who will remove insecure or malicious plugins as they are discovered.
 There are other sources for plugins, but there's no guarantee that they have been vetted.

 The theme, if it is an off-the-shelf one, should also be updated as new versions become available.
 Themes should largely be for presentation, with functionality relegated to the plugins, but there's always some bleed-through.
-Because of this, keeping the theme up to date is somewhat of a lesser concern, but still something to consider.
+Because of this, keeping the theme up to date is somewhat of a lesser concern, but still, something to consider.

 More Ways to Lock Down Your Website